Tszunami/extract_zip_basic_scraper/README.md

 # extract_zip_basic_scraper
-Web scraper which extracts zip files through filter, single-use case at the moment.
+Web scraper which extracts zip files from web page filtered by tag, single-use case at the moment.
 ***
 Current Version V1.01
 - Added domain name as parameter